 A final word

-For those readers who want advice or someone to guide them thought the decision making process (which may be helpful for shalom bayis when disagreements arise over specific items), I offer pre-aliyah consultations.
-As I mentioned previously, this article is general advice based on my experience and those of my client and not a one-size fits all.
+For those readers who want advice or someone to guide them thought the decision-making process (which may be helpful for shalom bayis when disagreements arise over specific items) CONTACT ME.

 Thanks for reading.